corona-warn-app/cwa-server/docs/architecture-overview.md

 ### Submission Service

 The submission service's only task is to process uploaded diagnosis keys and persist them to the database after the TAN has been verified.
-The actual task of the verification is handed over to the verification backend, which will provide the verification result back to CWA.
+The actual task of the verification is handed over to the verification server, which will provide the verification result back to CWA.
 After verification was successfully done, the diagnosis keys are persisted in the database, and will be published in the next batch.

 The payload send by the mobile is defined as: